 Store in a cool dark place.

-Makes approximately 6 four-ounce (half-pint) jars.
+Makes approximately 6 eight-ounce (half-pint) jars.